tnscorcoran/3scale-soap-2-rest/README.md

 Now promote this to Staging as before on screen Integration -> Configuration.

 Finally, test the API, in my case with Postman.
-Use the same APICast route and _user key_ as above and prepend _/rest_ to the path to this endpoint as shown (APIcast uses _path-based-routing_ with the _/rest_ URL fragment to select our backend):
+Use the same APICast route and _user key_ as above and prepend _/rest_ to the _/allstores_ path as shown (APIcast uses _path-based-routing_ with the _/rest_ URL fragment to select our backend):
 ![](https://github.com/tnscorcoran/3scale-soap-2-rest/blob/master/_images/27-postman-3scale-soap-2-rest.png)